marketcalls/openalgo-voice-based-orders/README.md

 3. **Transcription Errors**

-    - **Cause:** Poor audio quality, unclear speech, or incorrect model selection.
+    - **Cause:** Poor audio quality, unclear speech, or suboptimal model selection.
     - **Solution:**
         - Speak clearly and ensure minimal background noise.
         - Use a high-quality microphone for better audio capture.
-        - Try different Whisper models to see which one performs best for your voice and accent.
+        - Try different Whisper models to find the one that works best for your voice and accent.

 4. **API Key Errors**